Romeoprexx/lendsqr-fe-test/README.md

 # Lendsqr Front-End Engineering Test for Candidates

+## About Lendsqr
+A Lending-as-a-Service Solution which powers lenders to build, launch, and scale their digital lending business across multiple channels, at the lowest cost.

+We provide our lenders from various industries with a cloud lending platform to make the activities of your LaaS business run smoothly by implementing novel solutions and superior domain expertise.
+We’re passionate about making lenders succeed.

 ## Project Description
 This project was completed as an assessment test for the role of a remote Frontend Engineer at [Lendsqr](https://www.lendsqr.com/)